This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings. Our review process.

 As the owner of an anxious dog, I know all too well the challenges that come along with the canine manifestation of anxiety.
-For many dog owners the only remaining solution to offer their dog a “normal” life may be medication.
+For many dog owners, the only remaining solution to offer their dog a “normal” life may be medication.
 Below we will take a look at one of the most commonly prescribed anti-anxiety medications for dogs – Clomipramine.

 Identifying Canine Anxiety

-What is Clomipramine?
+What Is Clomipramine?

-Clomipramine is a medication prescribed to both people and canines for a variety of psychological ailments including: obsessive compulsive disorder, depression and anxiety.
-Clomipramine is a tricyclic anti-depressant that works by increasing levels of serotonin in the brain to balance out mood.
-One of the most significant uses of Clomipramine for dogs is to treat separation anxiety as well as aggression and obsessive compulsive actions.
+Clomipramine is a medication prescribed to both people and canines for a variety of psychological ailments including obsessive compulsive disorder, depression, and anxiety.
+Clomipramine is a tricyclic antidepressant that works by increasing levels of serotonin in the brain to balance out mood.
+One of the most significant uses of Clomipramine for dogs is to treat separation anxiety as well as aggression and obsessive-compulsive actions.

 Cautions with Clomipramine

-There are a number of cautions to take note of when considering Clomipramine for your dog.
+There are many cautions to take note of when considering Clomipramine for your dog.
 As with humans, it is crucial that no dog that is currently or who has in the last 14 days taken a monoamine oxidase inhibitor take Clomipramine.
 Dogs that have used a Preventic tick collar in the last 14 days should also not be given Clomipramine.
 It is not unusual to see drowsiness or an increase in the effects of other medications when a dog has been given Clomipramine.

-Some Side Effects Seen With Clomipramine
+Side Effects of Clomipramine

 As with all drugs, Clomipramine has a list of side effects that you may or may not notice in your anxious dog.
 These side effects include: